 Remember!
 Don’t do this unless your computer is running poorly, apps and features aren’t working right and your computer is almost unusable.

 Here’s how to do a Windows 10 reset and keep your personal files.

 Right-click the start button, click on Settings.
 In Settings, click on Update & Security, then click on Recovery in the menu on the left.

 Under “Reset this PC” click the button labeled “Get started”.

-This option changes all settings back to their defaults and keeps your personal files, data, personalization settings and apps from the Windows Store.
+This option changes all settings back to their defaults and keeps your personal files, data, personalization settings, and apps that came with your computer.
 Files in the user’s profile are preserved (except for the AppData folder).
-Also any folders created by the user in the root of the system drive (usually C:\ ) as well as on other drives and partitions.
-User-installed programs and user installed apps from the Windows Store, on the system drive and other drives are removed and a list of programs and apps that were removed and will have to be reinstalled.
-This will be saved in a text file on your desktop on completion of the reset.
+Also, any folders created by the user in the root of the system drive (usually C:\ ) as well as on other drives and partitions.
+User-installed programs and apps are removed and a list of programs and apps that were removed will be saved in an HTML file (webpage) on your desktop at the completion of the reset.

 The next dialog shows you a list of programs that will be removed.
 You can scroll though the list if you want to.
 To continue with the reset, click “Next”.